Robson Surname Meaning, History & Origin

-Robson Surname Genealogy
+Robson Surname Meaning

 The name Robert gave rise to the northern surnames Robertson and Robson, Robertson in Scotland originally and Robson in the northeast of England.
 Robert became popular in Scotland through Robert the Bruce.

 - Robson Family Name.
 Robson miscellania.

 - Joseph Robson Family.

 - to Ireland (Ulster), America, Australia, New Zealand and South Pacific

 England.
 Robson is very much a name of the northeast, with a concentration in the old counties of Northumberland and Durham.
 The earliest Robson record was in 1371 when three Robsons were reported as murdered at Falstone in Tynedale.
 By the 16th century, these Robsons – together with the Charltons, Dodds, and Milburns – formed one of the principal clans of North Tyne.

 They were described in a London play in 1654 as: “A wight good riding surname, good honest men and true, saving a little shifting for their living.”

 The leading Robson of Falstone was the acknowledged figurehead, a kind of chieftain labelled as the “heidsman” or “laird.”
 The border was a lawless area in those times.
 Border families like the Robsons were raiders or “reivers” or, less complimentarily, “the Tynedale thieves.”
 The Robsons had ongoing feuds with families across the border such as the Armstrongs and, most notably, the Grahams of Liddesdale.

 By the early 17th century the area became more lawful and many in the clan disbanded.
 The Robson name is still common in nearby villages such as Bellingham and Birtley (a Robson family has been living in Pitt House in Birtley for nigh on two hundred years).
 But there was a drift southward to Durham and Yorkshire in order to find work.